CircuitMusicLabs/cm.grainlabs/README.md

 **by Matthias W. Müller - [@mwmueller](https://twitter.com/mwmueller) - [cmlabs.wordpress.com](https://cmlabs.wordpress.com/)**

 ##About
 cm.grainlabs~ is an external audio object for [Cycling 74's Max](https://cycling74.com), used for polyphonic granulation of pre-recorded sounds.
-It is loosely based on [Curtis Roads’ asynchronous granular synthesis](http://www.granularsynthesis.com/hthesis/sync.html).
+It is loosely based on Curtis Roads’ asynchronous granular synthesis (see Curtis Roads' book [Microsound](http://mitpress.mit.edu/books/microsound) for more information).
 It granulates both single- dual-channel audio files loaded into a buffer~ object. cm.grainlabs~ makes use of a second buffer~ object for the windowing function applied to each grain.

 Available controls are the following and consist of an upper and lower range, from within which a random value is generated for each grain:
 * start position within the selected sample buffer~ object